anhtudo1209/Code-Battle-Arena/backend/exercises/002-sum-of-two-numbers/problem.md

 # Sum of Two Numbers

-Write a C++ program that prints the sum of 2 numbers.
+Write a program that prints the sum of 2 numbers.

 ## Input
 2 integer numbers a and b